Ionization-based search for magnetic monopoles using the NOvA Far Detector: Results

 Once the selection criteria were finalized, the remaining 99.5\% of ionization-based triggered data (see Sec.~\ref{sec:offline_analysis}) was then analyzed, and no candidates were observed in the signal region.
 Figure~\ref{fig:box_opened_result} shows the distribution of the full data sample in width difference vs. mean ADC after application of all selection criteria except those on the two variables themselves.
 All events are far from the signal region.

 A visual inspection of the most signal-like events was performed both for the cases of $\beta \geq 0.03$ and $\beta < 0.03$.
-In the high-$\beta$ region, the most signal-like events are predominantly through-going muons that traverse the detector near its corner, resulting in only a short visible track.
+In the high-$\beta$ region, the most signal-like events are predominantly through-going muons that traverse the detector near its corner, resulting in a track that just passes the 5\,m threshold.
 In the low-$\beta$ region, the most signal-like events typically arise from two tracks that occur at the same location but at slightly different times, leading to mismatched tracks between the XZ and YZ views.
 Future improvements to the analysis could be made by refining the selection criteria to reject mismatched tracks.

 As no events were observed in the signal region, and the expected background is negligible, we set a 90\% C.L. upper limit on the monopole flux.
 The limits are obtained using the solid-angle-averaged acceptance, derived by integrating the projected area $A_{\rm proj}(\phi, \theta)$ and efficiency over the solid angle from which the monopoles can arrive.
-The former is the projected area of the FD in the direction $(\phi,\theta)$.
+The former is the projected area of the FD in the direction $(\phi,\theta)$, where $\theta$ is the zenith angle and $\phi$ is the azimuthal angle.
 It is a purely geometrical quantity, ranging from $2.7 \times 10^{6}$\,cm$^2$ for monopoles entering along the $z$ axis, which see only the smallest detector faces, to $1.3 \times 10^{7}\,\text{cm}^2$ for monopoles entering in the direction of a detector diagonal.

 The detection efficiency depends on both the monopole trajectory, through variations in track length and detector response, and the monopole speed $\beta$.
-The total efficiency is the product $\epsilon(\phi,\theta,\beta)=\epsilon(\phi,\theta)\epsilon(\beta)$.
+The total efficiency is the product $\epsilon(\phi,\theta,\beta)=\epsilon(\phi,\theta)\epsilon(\beta)$, where $\epsilon(\phi, \theta)$ is the efficiency as a function of angle, and $\epsilon(\beta)$ is the efficiency as a function of speed.
 The angular efficiency $\epsilon(\phi,\theta)$ is approximately uniform with a value between 0.6 and 0.8, except that it is much lower for angles at which particles cross few detector planes, such as near the zenith.

 We define the solid-angle-averaged acceptance as: